ploutusFi/Ploutos-Docs/how-does-gravita-work/vessels-and-collateral.md

 ### 7. Oracles

-Gravita uses Chainlink, RedStone and API3 as oracles.&#x20;
+Levra uses Chainlink, RedStone and API3 as oracles.&#x20;

 RedStone serves as a sophisticated Modular Oracle, proficiently providing price feeds for both established and emerging LSTs.
 It achieves this by sourcing data from off-chain entities such as centralized exchanges (CEXes) and aggregators, as well as on-chain platforms like decentralized exchanges (DEXes).
-Notably, RedStone's compatibility with all EVM-aligned chains positions Gravita advantageously for potential cross-chain expansions in the future. \
+Notably, RedStone's compatibility with all EVM-aligned chains positions Levra advantageously for potential cross-chain expansions in the future. \
 \
 For a comprehensive understanding, please refer to the [RedStone Documentation.](https://docs.redstone.finance/)